JasonDnfkr/testgit/English.md

 ### Self-intro

-Hello interviewer, I sincerely appreciate this valuable interview opportunity provided by **Lenovo Group**.
+Hello interviewer, I sincerely appreciate this valuable interview opportunity provided by **Bosch**.
 My name is Zehao Zhang, and I am currently a 24th-year master student majoring in software engineering at the School of Software, Nanjing University.
-I am interested in applying for the position of C++ programming developer.
+I am interested in applying for the position of Middleware Embedded Development.
 Next, I will briefly introduce myself.

 In terms of academic performance, I have achieved excellent grades during my academic career.
 During my undergraduate studies, I ranked first in my major in the school and passed the CET-6.
 In terms of awards, I received the National Scholarship in 2019-2020.